NicholasFFox/nicholasffox.github.io/_posts/2019-10-04-adjusting_for_the_keyboard_in_swiftui.md

 Adjusting your UI to avoid the keyboard is a common task in iOS development.
 Whether you're building a form and want to keep the current field visible, or you're building a chat client and want to adjust your text-entry component to always sit on top of the keyboard, you will have to handle the keyboard animating on and off of the screen.

 As I started to explore SwiftUI, I quickly encountered the keyboard covering my UI elements.
-Unfortunately, for all the great features and funcationality build into SwiftUI, the `TextField` doesn't yet offer the concept of an `inputAccessoryView`, or some other hook to adapt to the keyboard appearing or disappearing.
+Unfortunately, for all the great features and funcationality build into SwiftUI, I couldn't find a hook to adjust to the keyboard appearing or disappearing.
+Since this is such a common task, I needed to come up with a solution.

 When learning how to do something with a new frameworks, I like to start by looking at how I would accomplish that particular task in a framework I'm familiar with and work from there.
 In this case, that means turning to our old friend UIKit.
+This post walks through

 ## How do we solve this in UIKit apps?

-To handle the keyboard in UIKit apps, you typically observe keyboard notifications, and adjust your autolayout constraints based on keyboard metadata in that notification.
+To handle the keyboard in UIKit apps, you typically observe keyboard notifications, and adjust your autolayout constraints based on information extracted from that notification.
 It looks something like this:

 ```swift